bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 on the Seagate Central as this unit only has limited memory resources.
 Click on "continue" to proceed to the Debian installation process.

-## Debian installation
+### Debian installation
-The Debian installation process should be fairly straight forward to anyone who has installed Linux before.
+The Debian installation process involves navigating a number of text based menus.

 In this section we are not going to detail every step.
 In general with the Debian installation you should just proceed according to the menus that appear.
 Usually